A One Month Surf Trip to Morocco Captured in 12 Film Photos

 Kodak Portra 400

-A short while ago, as California’s spring came to an end, and summer close on its tail, two close friends and I lugged our board bags filled with longboards, shortboards, a couple cameras, and a few outfits to the Northwestern corner of Africa.
-Along for the ride was Meg Haywood Sullivan, a full-time photographer, and Lisa Sheldon, a hobby photographer who, like myself, mainly shoots on old film cameras for shits and giggles.
+A short while ago, as summer approached in the western hemisphere, two close friends and I lugged our board bags filled with longboards, shortboards, a couple cameras, and a few outfits to the northwestern corner of Africa.
+For one month Morocco would be home, and our jobs to surf and explore.

 Our first week was a blur of food poisoning and hunting down lost luggage—our beloved surfboards bounced between airports, seemingly playing cat and mouse, with us being the surf-stoked cats clawing for our illusive yet precious cargo.
 Upon securing our board bags though, all fell into place.